derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 6. `)` - closing paren for declaring the `if` condition end
 7. `{` - opening curly brace for declaring the beginning of the *true*-condition code to execute

 The above seven parts make up the core anatomy of an `if` statement.
 First, the `if` keyword tells the JavaScript engine your intent to define a condition to control execution flow.
 When the condition is true, the code between its `{` and `}` will execute.
 If the condition is false, then the code block is skipped.
 The beginning `(` and ending `)` parens define the space where the condition in question resides.
 This condition is the comparison between the value in the `currentOpacity` identifier and the number value `1`.
-We will cover this again later, but `=` is used to assign where `==` is used to compare.
+We will cover this again later, but `=` is used to *assign* where `==` is used to *compare*.

 With respect to making snippet four *right* and *better*, we enter subjective changes.
 This subjectivity sources from a deeper understanding of JavaScript:
 1. implicit coercion
 2. optional braces

 Implicit coercion is a nuanced sub-system.
 Coercion is a fancy word for interpreting a value in one form as another form.
 We'll leave the details to the next chapter, but just know that loose equality `==` allows coercion where *strict equality* `===` does not.
 Put another way, loose equality allows interpretation where strict equality does not.
 Optional braces are an authoring time convenience for succinct code writing.

-The snippet will remain for now.
-Certain sub-systems and their caveats do not need to be learned until you are ready to dig deeper.
+The snippet will remain as-is for now as many sub-systems and their caveats do not need to be learned until you are ready to dig deeper.
+We want to get good at making code *work* first and foremost.

 In snippet five there are four parts comprising the line of code:
 ```